PoCGen: Generating Proof-of-Concept Exploits for Vulnerabilities in Npm Packages: Abstract

 \section{Abstract}

 Security vulnerabilities in software packages are a significant concern for developers and users alike.
 Patching these vulnerabilities in a timely manner is crucial to restoring the integrity and security of software systems.
 However, previous work has shown that vulnerability reports often lack proof-of-concept (PoC) exploits, which are essential for fixing the vulnerability, testing patches, and avoiding regressions.
 Creating a PoC exploit is challenging because vulnerability reports are informal and often incomplete, and because it requires a detailed understanding of how inputs passed to potentially vulnerable APIs may reach security-relevant sinks.
 In this paper, we present \name{}, a novel approach to autonomously generate and validate PoC exploits for vulnerabilities in npm packages.
-This is the first fully autonomous approach to use large language models (LLMs) in tandem with static and dynamic analysis techniques for PoC exploit generation. \name{} leverages an LLM for understanding vulnerability reports, for generating candidate PoC exploits, and for validating and refining them.
-Our approach successfully generates exploits for \successRateSecBench{} of the vulnerabilities in the SecBench.js dataset and \successRateCWEBench{} in a new, more challenging dataset of \numCWEBenchTotal{} recent vulnerabilities.
-This success rate significantly outperforms a recent baseline (by 45 absolute percentage points), while imposing an average cost of \$0.02 per generated exploit.
+The approach combines the complementary strengths of LLMs (e.g., understanding informal vulnerability reports), static analysis (e.g., identifying taint paths), and dynamic analysis (e.g., validating generated exploits). \name{} successfully generates exploits for 71\% of the vulnerabilities in the SecBench.js dataset.
+This success rate significantly outperforms a recent baseline (by 38 absolute percentage points), while imposing an average cost of only \$0.02 per generated exploit.
+Moreover, \name{} generates successful exploits for 60\% of 126 recent real-world vulnerabilities, which helped augment five recent vulnerability reports in the GitHub Security Advisories database with \name{}-generated PoC exploits.